ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.
+c == 7;
+The '=' sign assigns the value on the right hand side to the variable name on the left.
+The '+' operator performs addition.

 ## Question 3